 The Sony pair that I use and love is linked above, but here’s some additional options:

 I haven’t tried CBD oil myself, but I know people who swear by it for anxiety and sleep.
-However, it can be risky to travel with CBD products due to shaky legality internationally and even within the US.
+However, it can sometimes be risky to travel with CBD products due to shaky legality internationally and even within the US.
 Yes, it’s silly and CBD is not really a drug, but you don’t want to fun afoul of a overzealous TSA or customs agent.
 Proceed with caution, and research laws in your travel origin and destination.

 Your mileage (pun intended) will vary when it comes to managing anxiety naturally.
 What works for one person can fall flat for another.
 If you’re currently on prescription medication, it’s important that you discuss options with your doctor before stopping medication or adding in natural treatments.

-But whether or not you continue taking prescription medication, it can be useful to approach your flight anxiety holistically.
+But whether or not you use prescription medication, it can be useful to approach your flight anxiety holistically.
 Options like aromatherapy and noise cancelling headphones won’t interact with medications and can be incredibly helpful.